Media Files Addon

 As an example, let’s say you have two sites: Site A and Site B that you would like to sync up.
 Since the last migration Site A has had 20 new images added, and Site B has had 10.
 When you push from Site A to Site B with the “Compare, upload then remove” option enabled, the 20 images from A will be migrated, and the plugin will remove the 10 image files from Site B, ensuring the uploads folders are in complete sync.

-If you are working with a multisite installation and would like to only transfer files for certain subsites, you can check the box next to “Only transfer files for selected subsites” and then select which subsites’ files you’d like to transfer.
+In versions prior to 2.0 you can check the box next to “Only transfer files for selected subsites” and then select which subsites’ files you’d like to transfer.
 This option only effects the media files transfer, so when selecting tables to migrate you should be sure to only select

 wp_#_postmeta tables for the subsites that you’ll be transferring media for.